 From Sega Retro

 Flicky (フリッキー) is a video game released for Sega System 1 arcade hardware in 1984.
 The game stars a little blue bird called Flicky tasked with saving smaller birds from being eaten by predators.
-It was designed by Youji Ishii, a member of Sonic Team until August 1999, when he left for Artoon.
+It was designed by Youji Ishii, and (according to text at the top and bottom of the ROM) was known as Busty and Flippy during development.

 In the game, the player controls Flicky, a bird who has to save the Chirps (Piopio in Japan) from cats named Tiger (Nyannan) and iguanas named Iggy (Choro).
 The player has to collect all of the Chirps and guide them through the exit, with a bonus increasing in proportion to the amount of Chirps saved at once.